davidcollom/davidcollom/README.md

 # Hi 👋, I'm David / Dave
-### A passionate Platform/Software engineer, with a focus on Observabilty and Automation
+### A passionate Platform/Software engineer, with a focus on Observability and Automation

 <p align="left">  </p>